 Focal is an incredible company, so it’s no surprise that the 165 AC model is my absolute favorite from the list.
 It emits a clear, crisp sound that I could listen to all day.
 I have several Focal branded speakers—some older, some newer—and the 165 AC proves that like a fine wine, this company gets better with age.

 This particular model gives a tip-top performance every time, so I can’t complain.
-A guy I know connected them to his car radio directly.
+A guy I know connected them to his vehicle radio directly.
 I can’t vouch for that because I haven’t experienced it first-hand, but that’s just another facet that makes the 165 AC versatile.
 They just have that “it factor,” you know?

 What’s more, it’s an affordable option.
 I don’t mean one of those cheap, poorly-made speakers that you can buy for less than 30 or 40 bucks.
 I mean an inexpensive speaker set that is powerful and competitive.